Tarun-Rajan99/MSc-Project/03_working_notebooks/working_thoughts.md

 Need to consider, when i aggregate and take features such as number of authentications, are we still taking raw counts or counts per minute.
 Sparse windows can skew the failure ratio for example.

+With these considerations above, am I trying to just see how the clustering changes/ the stability of clustering changes?
+If we just keep raw auth counts and raw failure ratio then this is part of the model, and we are seeing how things change.